Javascript is not enabled.

 29. Research drug interactions

 Many common medications can make your skin more sensitive to sunlight or increase your chances of heat-related illness.
 That’s because they contain ingredients that may cause photosensitivity, according to the FDA.
 There are two types of photosensitivity reactions: photoallergy, an allergic reaction, and phototoxicity, an irritation of the skin.
 Both types occur after exposure to UV light.
-Drugs that may increase sun sensitivity include antifungals, antihistamines, antidepressants, antibiotics, cholesterol-lowering drugs, estrogen and oral contraceptives.
+Drugs that may increase sun sensitivity include NSAIDs (like naproxen), anti-arrhythmics, the diuretic hydrochlorothiazide, antifungals, antidepressants and antibiotics.
 Additionally, antidepressants, antihistamines, blood pressure medications and others may increase heat sensitivity.
 Not everyone will experience sun or heat sensitivity.
 View the FDA’s list and consult with your health care professional or pharmacist.

 30. Avoid peak hours

-The U.S. Environmental Protection Agency says the sun’s peak hours are between 10 a.m. and 4 p.m., which is when UV rays are the strongest.
-Save your daily walks and other outdoor activities for before or after these peak hours.
-To understand when the UV rays will be the highest, no matter what time of year it is, check your weather app or weather website for the UV index.
+The Environmental Protection Agency says the sun’s peak hours, when UV rays are the strongest, are between 10 a.m. and 4 p.m.
+Plan your daily walks and other outdoor activities before or after these peak hours.
+To understand when the UV rays will be the highest, no matter what time of year it is, check a weather app or weather website for the UV index.
 It gauges unprotected risk from the sun on a scale of 1 to 11, with midday hours typically scoring a higher potential for damage.
+Gunnell recommends, “Always use a combination of sun-protective strategies — clothing, hats, sunglasses, sunscreen — when the UV index is greater than 2.”

 33. Get your vitamin D levels checked

 Your body makes vitamin D when sunlight (UVB rays) hits the skin.
-Getting as little as 10 to 15 minutes in the direct sun a few days a week can provide us with most of the vitamin D our bodies need to maintain healthy bones, muscles and immune systems, while also protecting us from cognitive decline.
+Getting as little as 10 to 15 minutes of direct sunlight a few days a week can provide us with most of the vitamin D our bodies need to maintain healthy bones, muscles and immune systems while also protecting us from cognitive decline.
 If you’re not getting enough sunshine, talk to your doctor about testing your vitamin D levels to find out if you should take a supplement.
-Dietary guidelines call for 600 international units (IUs) daily of vitamin D, and that’s a good place to start.
+Dietary guidelines call for 600 international units daily of vitamin D for people up to age 70 and 800 IU daily for those over age 70.

 spinner image sun hat, beach, sunglasses